 The data breach compromised files containing both personally identifiable information (PII) and protected health information (PHI).
 Consumers that had their information provided to ISC by their employer, insurance company or broker in connection with an insurance application or claim, are affected by the cybersecurity incident.

 Compromised information may include names, dates of birth, Social Security number, tax ID number, driver's license or government ID number, biometric data and medical information.
-The data breach was disclosed to the California and Texas Attorney Generals' offices beginning on July 2, 2025.
+The data breach was disclosed to the California, Massachusetts, New Hampshire, Montana and Texas Attorney Generals' offices beginning on July 2, 2025.

 While the total number of affected individuals has not been released, there are 90,021 impacted residents in Texas alone.